 Violations of campus publicity and posting regulations that also violate the Student Conduct and Discipline Regulation will be referred to the director of Judicial Affairs, USU-224, (562) 985-5270.

 The purpose of this regulation is to establish policies and procedures related to major events.
 The policies are to be adhered to by all students, planners, advisors, coordinators, directors and managers.
 Major events are defined as those which 1) have an anticipated attendance of 300 or more people and/or 2) involve crowd control precautions due to the nature of the event (i.e., controversial issue or speaker, popular performer, etc.), or the characteristics of a specific facility.

 All student events that involve ticket sales (advance and at the door), admission charges or the sale of goods as an organization fundraiser must follow the university’s student organization cash handling procedures.
 For more information on these procedures for student organizations’ contact the Office of Student Life and Development, USU-215(562) 985-4181.

 There is currently a moratorium on student dances at CSULB.
 For further information, contact an advisor in the Office of Student Life and Development, USU-215, (562) 985-4181.

 All facilities on campus are managed by venue coordinators.
 For a full list of facility coordinators, see: http://daf.csulb.edu/offices/vp/event_services/index.php.
 Contact venue coordinators for information and requirements for facility use.
-Venue coordinators will inform clients of all charges necessary for police, insurance, parking, clean-up, and other costs attributed to the event.
+Venue coordinators will inform clients of all charges necessary for police, insurance, parking, clean-up and other costs attributed to the event.
 Additional clearances may be required depending on the services requested.
 A Facility Use Agreement will be required.
-Contact Event Services (562) 985-5578.Back to Table of Contents
+Contact Event Services at (562) 985-5578.Back to Table of Contents